Exemptions in an Atlanta Bankruptcy

 of bankruptcy.
 If you have any concerns about specific property, we would

-be happy to discuss this with you during your free initial consultation.
+be happy to discuss this with you during your

+free initial consultation.
 However, the bottom line will be to decide whether the benefits of filing for

 bankruptcy outweigh the loss of giving up non-exempt property.

-A few exemptions of property you can keep in bankruptcy may include the
+Some exemptions in bankruptcy include the following:

 - Household goods